cgtuebingen/praktikum-ws16-funfair/README.md

 # funfair
 This is a collection of several games, all centered around the setting of a - very special - funfair.
 Currently, you can try out the painter-game.
-More games will follow until February 2017.
+More games will follow until April 2017.

 ### Painter-game:
 This is a demonstration of the "painter"-game: Look into the camera of your device, take a snapshot and then use your hands to "paint" a modified version of the image!

 ![painter-demo-video](documentation/videos/painter.gif)

 In order to be able to use your hands for painting, you need to have a Leap Motion device  (see Dependencies).
-If you don't happen to have such a gadget, you can also simply use your mouse to draw.
+If you don't happen to possess such a gadget, you can also simply use your mouse to draw.

 ## GIT-policy: